 west, an emerging music and visual artist, released her entirely self-produced debut album, "come out, come out" in summer 2015, and in the beginning of 2016 her second album, "without a map". on stage she's often solo, which evokes a folk-rock mood. she sings her heart out about flowers, rivers, family, fires, girls, boys, knifes, sex, death and ghosts.

-west teamed up with filmmaker christopher birk to create the first of a two-part music video series. part one, 'boyhood,' explores the questions and feelings that can arise when we don't have a clear, categorized identity in a society that craves and demands certainty and definability within imagined social markers of sex and gender.
+west teamed up with filmmaker christopher birk to create the first of a two-part music video series. part one, 'boyhood,' explores the questions and feelings that can arise when we don't have a clear, categorized identity in a society that craves and demands certainty and definability within imagined social markers of sex, gender and health.

 the girl you see is the exploratory piece following boyhood.
 In this fierce music video, west mixes bold images with subtlety to dig deep into the questions of who we are, underneath and within sex and gender, and acknowledging the losses involved with finding a home within embodiment.